-This Environmental Report (AER) is produced by Hills Waste Solutions "HWS," as required by Schedule 9 of the Waste Management Landfill Diversion Contract (the Contract) entered into between Wiltshire Council and Hills on 26 April 2011.
-The Contract is for 25 years and allows for 60,000 tonnes of municipal solid waste "MSW," to be treated at the Northacre Resource Recovery Centre "Northacre RRC," located at Stephenson Road, Northacre Industrial Park, Westbury, Wiltshire.
+This Annual Environmental Report (AER) is produced by Hills Waste Solutions (Hills), as required by Schedule 9 of the Waste Management Landfill Diversion Contract (the contract) entered into between Wiltshire Council and Hills on 26 April 2011.
+The contract is for 25 years and allows for 60,000 tonnes of municipal solid waste (MSW), to be treated at the Northacre Resource Recovery Centre (Northacre RRC), located at Stephenson Road, Northacre Industrial Park, Westbury, Wiltshire.

-The AER reports on the performance of the Northacre RRC in contract Year 9, covering the period 11 November 2021 to 10 November 2022.
+The AER reports on the performance of the Northacre RRC in contract year 10, covering the period 11 November 2022 to 10 November 2023.